projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 UOS) device drivers are virtual interrupts injected by HV (via vLAPIC).
 HV manages a Host-to-Guest mapping.
 When a native IRQ/interrupt occurs, HV decides whether this IRQ/interrupt should be forwarded to a VM and which VM to forward to (if any).
-Refer to section 3.7.6 for virtual interrupt injection and section 3.9.6 for the management of interrupt remapping.
+Refer to :ref:`virt-interrupt-injection` and :ref:`interrupt-remapping` for more information.

 HV does not own any exceptions.
 Guest VMCS are configured so no VM Exit happens, with some exceptions such as #INT3 and #MC.
 This is to